 Receive assistance in reporting the incident to the police

-- For help in making a report to law enforcement, contact the Office of Support and Safety Assessment by calling 970-491-7407.
-They will explain the steps required and what is involved, and will contact the appropriate law enforcement agency on your behalf to help you make the report.
+- For help in making a report to law enforcement, contact the Office of Title IX Programs and Gender Equity by calling 970‐491‐1715.
+They will explain the steps required and what is involved, and will contact the appropriate law enforcement agency on your behalf to help you make the

 Decline to contact law enforcement, but still get help

-- Victims are informed in writing that CSU’s Student Conduct Services (970-491-7165 or email SRCenter@colostate.edu) can issue no-contact orders to a student who is alleged to have committed discrimination, harassment, sexual harassment, sexual misconduct, relationship violence, stalking, or retaliation.
-No contact orders and other protective interim measures may be issued by Student Conduct Services at CSU (see “Accommodations and Protective Measures against Interpersonal Violence” in this report).
-Criminal and civil courts can issue restraining orders and other protective orders to crime victims, whether before, during, or after a criminal or civil trial (for example, by prohibiting the alleged perpetrator of the crime from having any contact with, or being within a certain distance of, the victim).
+Victims are informed in writing that CSU’s Student Conduct Services (970) 491‐7165 or email SRCenter@colostate.edu) can issue no‐ contact orders to a student who is alleged to have committed discrimination, harassment, sexual harassment, sexual assault, interpersonal violence, stalking, or retaliation.
+No‐contact orders and other interim measures may be issued by the Student Resolution Center CSU (see “Accommodations and Supportive Measures against Interpersonal Violence” in this report).
+Criminal and civil courts can also issue restraining orders and other protective orders to crime victims, whether before, during, or after a criminal or civil trial (for example, by prohibiting the alleged perpetrator of the crime from having any contact with, or being within a certain distance of, the victim).
 Restraining orders are obtained by petitioning the local court for the jurisdiction, and assistance with the process may be provided through Women and Gender Advocacy Center or Student Legal Services.

 - Women and Gender Advocacy Center, 112 Student Services Building and 234 Lory Student Center, 970‐491‐6384